MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

 1. To save your changes, select **Save**.

-## Manage application controls via the REST API
+## Manage with the REST API

-To manage your adaptive application controls programmatically, use our REST API.
+To manage your adaptive application controls programmatically, use the REST API.

-The relevant API documentation is available in [the Adaptive application Controls section of Defender for Cloud's API docs](/rest/api/defenderforcloud/adaptive-application-controls).
+The relevant API documentation is available in the [Adaptive Application Controls section of Defender for Cloud API docs](/rest/api/defenderforcloud/adaptive-application-controls).

 Some of the functions available from the REST API include: